Honda Prelude: Prelude SiStates and Prelude SiTCV

 Honda released two new special limited edition trim models in Japan in 1989 for the facelift Prelude, the Prelude SiStates and Prelude SiTCV.
 These cars were a limited production run and very few were built.
 SiStates catalogues indicate 3,000 built.
 They both featured standard 4WS, ALB, Viscous limited-slip differential (LSD) transmissions, TCS (SiTCV only), leather-wrapped steering wheel and gear lever, extra sound-deadening insulation on the firewall and hood, and many more features that were usually options.
 The SiStates also featured a Japanese version of the 2.1 liter B21A1 engine called the B21A rated at 150 PS.
 Two major distinctions of the SiStates was that it was the same width as the Prelude sold in North America, from which it took its name, due to the wider side moldings.
 The other being that it was over 2.0 liters, a limitation in engine displacement in Japan for insurance reasons.
-The extra width and the larger engine combined to place the Prelude SiStates in a considerably higher tax bracket; while this slowed sales it also targeted some status hungry buyers.
+The extra width and the larger engine combined to place the Prelude SiStates in a considerably higher road tax obligation; while this slowed sales it also targeted some status hungry buyers.
 The SiStates model was only available with the MY8A LSD equipped automatic transmission.
-The SiTCV model was available with the MY8A automatic or the D2E4 5-speed manual transmission.
+The SiTCV model was available with the MY8A automatic or the D2M5 5-speed manual gearbox.